Terms of reference

 - Agreement upon research and teaching ‘compacts’ with the University as envisaged by the Strategic Plan.

-- Administrative responsibilities, efficiencies and avoidance of duplication of services under the principles of the University Economic Model.
+- Efficiencies and avoidance of duplication of activities under the principles of the University Economic Model.

 - Integration of the Division with the governance structures and procedures of the University as a whole.